-E-mail: atheelah.alazawi@asu.edu.bh
+E-mail: belal.rababh@asu.edu.bh

-Programme Title Bachelor in Business Administration Awarding Institution Applied Science University Teaching Institution Applied Science University Programme Licensed by Ministry of Education, Kingdom of Bahrain Final Qualification Bachelor Degree Academic Year 2019 - 2021 Language of Study Arabic Mode of Study Full Time
+Programme Title Bachelor in Business Administration Awarding Institution Applied Science University Teaching Institution Applied Science University Programme licensed by Ministry of Education, Kingdom of Bahrain Final Qualification Bachelor Degree Academic Year 2019 - 2021 Language of Study Arabic Mode of Study Full Time

-- The graduate will gain a coherent and critical understanding of the concepts and models of business management theory and practice in an ever changing competitive business world. - \cdot The graduate will be able to generate business solutions to complex problems. - · The graduate will be prepared for a professional career through acquisition of independent learning skills and creative approaches to tasks that lead to further personal development and lifelong learning.
+- 1. Equip graduates with a coherent and Critical understanding of the concepts and models of business management theory and practice in an ever changing competitive business world. - 2.
+Allow graduates to generate business solutions to complex problems. - 3.
+Prepare graduates for a professional career through acquisition of independent learning skills and creative approaches to tasks that lead to further personal development and lifelong learning.